Cornelis de Hooghe: Cartographer career

 But in January 1569 he is mentioned back in Antwerp, obtaining his revenues for his "Hollandia-map" at the Plantin printing office.
 1569 was also the year in which De Hooghe together with the 18 years old Clement Perret, finished a calligraphical example book, the "Excercitatio", which obtained a privilege and was sold by Plantin's office.
 The lavish borders of the Excercitatio seems to find their origin in the fortification book of captain De Marchi and were most probably incised in copper by the Antwerp engraver Ameet Tavenier, since they were monogrammed ATA (Ameet Tavenier Antwerpianus).
 It was De Hooghe who engraved the writing examples.
 He signed with “Cornelis de Hooghe Bredanus Sculpsit”, in the final print to be replaced by "Cornelius de Hooghe | Sculptor Literaru".
 A simpler version of the Excercitatio was later made, for which Perret and De Hooghe used the last remaining illustrative page border of De Marchi's fortification book.
 On this last border several geometrical and building constructor's instruments appear, clearly showing that these borders were intended to be used for the De Marchi's production, rather than as an illustration of the book on handwriting examples.

 In January 1570, De Hooghe was back in London.
 There are no indications that he returned to the Low Countries until the year of 1574, when he paid a brief visit to the Dutch towns of Hoorn and Haarlem.
-It is believed that De Hooghe was involved in the release of Lieven van Weldam (his distant cousin), who was taken prisoner during the Battle of the Zuiderzee (1573) and kept in captivity in this town.
+It is believed that De Hooghe was involved in the release of Lieven van Weldam (his distant cousin), who was taken prisoner during the Battle on the Zuiderzee (1573) and kept in captivity in this town.
 During the negotiations with the local authorities he presented himself as a “trader” from the English coastal town of Ipswich.

 His mission was successful and Van Weldam was released in exchange for the Haarlem mayor Kies.
 Right after the exchange had taken place, De Hooghe received an invitation by the Haarlem magistrate for a map of Haarlem to be made, which he refused, because of the low price.